All Episodes

 What's the difference, if any?

-No, there really was in fact there was more evidence um stacked up against Hillary Clinton than there was against Saucier.
+In fact, there was more evidence stacked up against Hillary Clinton than there was against Saucier.

-And you know, I've spoken to his mother, and she is devastated.
+And, you know, I've spoken to his mother, and she is devastated.

 And I know his attorney and his attorney is now waiting to hear back from the DOJ.